gimoya/tiroltrailhead/noexif_geotaging/README.md

-# Geotagged Media Map Project
+# Noexif Geotagging Media Project

-A Mapbox GL JS project that displays geotagged images and videos on an OpenStreetMap (OSM) base layer.
+A Mapbox GL JS project that displays noexif geotagging media images and videos on an OpenStreetMap (OSM) base layer.

 ## Project Structure